 - Transactions or trade that appear to make no commercial or economic sense from the perspective of the other party.
 A money launderer's objective is to disguise the origin of criminal funds and not necessarily to make a profit.
-A launderer may therefore enter in to transactions at a financial loss if it will assist in disguising the source of the funds and allow the funds to enter the financial system. - Large volume/large cash transactions.
+A launderer may therefore enter into transactions at a financial loss if it will assist in disguising the source of the funds and allow the funds to enter the financial system. - Large volume/large cash transactions.
 All large cash payments should be subject to extra care and should cause questions to be asked about the source.
 This will particularly be the case where the cash paid exceeds the amount necessary to settle a transaction and the persons concerned request a non-cash refund of the excess.
 This will include double payments.
 The Council's Anti-Money Laundering Policy includes procedures which must be followed when encountering high value cash receipts.
-The cash receipts limit is £10,000; cash payments may not be sub-divided to circumvent this limit.
-Cash payments over £2,500 accepted approval must not be without from the Council's Officer responsible for anti-money laundering activities and his/her deputies. - Payments received from third parties.
+The cash receipts limit is £2,500; cash payments may not be sub-divided to circumvent this limit.
+Cash payments over £2,500 must not be accepted. - Payments received from third parties.
 Money launderers will often look to legitimate business activity in order to assist in "cleaning" criminal funds and making payments on behalf of a legitimate company can be attractive to both parties.
 For the legitimate company it can be a useful source of funding and for the launderer the funds can be repaid through a banking system.